 \section{Current Features}

 We categorize the wide range of functionalities of \shortname~as follows: \begin{itemize} \item \textbf{Entity-specific \& Full-Text search:} \shortname~supports basic keyword based search leveraging the metadata and the full-text of articles.
-The search can be chosen to output results to any of the following domains - Authors, Papers, Venues, URLs, and Field of Study.
-We have also extended full-text search of articles in order to visualise n-gram trends over a period of time with respect to the data we have collected. \item \textbf{Paper statistics:} We provide standard paper related statistics such as the publication year and venue, author information, citation distribution over the years and the link to the corresponding PDF article.
+The search can be chosen to output results to any of the following domains - authors, papers, venues, URLs, and field of study.
+We also extend full-text search of articles in order to visualise n-gram trends over the period of time. \item \textbf{Paper statistics:} We provide standard paper related statistics such as the publication year and venue, author information, citation distribution over the years and the link to the corresponding PDF article.
 Additionally, we provide interesting insights like similar papers, topical distribution and mentioned URLs.
-We also provide statistics such as the list of popular recent papers, popular survey papers, seminal papers, papers with diverse topics, and publication count of last five years. \item \textbf{Author statistics:} We provide author-based statistics such as publication and citation distribution over the years, topical distribution of papers and venue preference.
-Additionally, we provide the list of popular recent authors, popular authors in the lifetime of ACL Anthology, authors with top publication counts, recent authors with high publication counts, and highly diverse authors. \item \textbf{Field of study statistics:} We curate a comprehensive list of topics categorized into five broad categories, (i) \textit{Linguistic Targets} (Syntax, Discourse, Pragmatics, etc.), (ii) \textit{Tasks} (Tagging, Summarization, Chunking, etc.), (iii) \textit{Approaches} (unsupervised, supervised, etc.), (iv) \textit{Languages} (English, Chinese, Hindi, etc.), and (v) \textit{Dataset types} (news, clinical notes, etc.). ~\shortname~provides interesting insights such as the temporal distribution of papers and authors in each topic and subtopics, distribution of papers in each conference, and a timeline to visualize the introduction of new topics. \item \textbf{Venue statistics:} Venue-related statistics include temporal distribution of publications and citations, topical distribution, and list of papers in a year.
+We also provide statistics such as the list of popular recent papers, popular survey papers, seminal papers, papers with diverse topics, and publication count of last five years. \item \textbf{Author statistics:} We provide author statistics such as publication and citation distribution over the years, topical distribution of papers and venue preference.
+Additionally, we provide the list of popular recent authors, popular authors in the lifetime of ACL Anthology, authors with top publication counts, recent authors with high publication counts, and highly diverse authors. \item \textbf{Field of study statistics:} We curate a comprehensive list of topics categorized into five broad categories, (i) \textit{Linguistic Targets} (Syntax, Discourse, Pragmatics, etc.), (ii) \textit{Tasks} (Tagging, Summarization, Chunking, etc.), (iii) \textit{Approaches} (unsupervised, supervised, etc.), (iv) \textit{Languages} (English, Chinese, Hindi, etc.), and (v) \textit{Dataset Types} (news, clinical notes, etc.). ~\shortname~provides interesting insights such as the temporal distribution of papers and authors in each topic and subtopics, distribution of papers in each conference, and a timeline to visualize the introduction of new topics.
+We make the list of topics and the processed data of the system available at the systems' webpage~\cite{nlpexp}. \item \textbf{Venue statistics:} Venue-related statistics include temporal distribution of publications and citations, topical distribution, and the list of papers in a year.